-It should be noted that about 85% of China's external trade is already accounted for by trade with Japan, the U.S., Western Europe, and other Western areas (Japan alone accounting for about 25%).
+It should be noted that about 85 percent of China's external trade is already accounted for by trade with Japan, the United States, Western Europe, and other Western areas (Japan alone accounting for about 25 percent).
 Despite this structural change in Chinese trade, however, there will always be the possibility of China's trading more with the Soviet Union again.
 Thus oriented, China is beginning to reduce the esoteric nature of its political leadership.
-Erich Fromm, discussing the significance and functions of ideology in de-Stalinized Soviet society, wrote that what matters in evaluating the foreign policy of the Soviet Union is no longer its ideology but its social, political structure.
-Similarly, China will soon reach the stage in which its social, political structure rather than ideology will count.
-Then the Deng Xia-ping type of leaders, once criticized as realists or "capitalist roaders" (such as Peng Zhen, Chen Yun, and Hu Yao-bang, who is younger), will make the right Party leadership orthodox and realistic enough for the exoteric, nonideological type of regime.
+Erich Fromm, discussing the significance and functions of ideology in de-Stalinized Soviet society, wrote that what matters in evaluating the foreign policy of the Soviet Union is no longer its ideology but its social, political structure.1 Similarly, China will soon reach the stage in which its social and political structure rather than ideology will count.
+Then the Teng Hsiao-p'ing type of leaders, once criticized as realists or "capitalist roaders" (such as Peng Zhen, Chen Yun, and Hu Yaobang, who is younger), will make the right party leadership orthodox and realistic enough for a nonideological type of regime.

-Another basic factor that must be considered in this connection is the fact that China cannot afford to lose any more time in launching a long-range economic construction program, that is, a full-scale industrialization program.
+Another reason why China cannot reverse its course soon again is the fact that China cannot afford to lose any more time in launching a long-range economic construction program-that is, a full-scale industrialization program.
 China's awareness of this fact will become keener as it learns more about the outside world.
-For example, liberation of Taiwan, despite Beijing's loud calls for it, is actually infeasible both militarily and socially, and per capita GNP in Taiwan is likely to be, even in a conservative estimate, seven to eight times that in mainland China in the eighties.
+For example, liberation of Taiwan, despite Peking's loud calls for it, is actually not feasible either militarily or socially, and per capita GNP in Taiwan is likely to be, even in a conservative estimate, seven to eight times that of mainland China's in the 1980s.

 Indeed, the People's Republic has never followed a specific economic construction policy consistently for five years.
-Apart from the economic rehabilitation period immediately following the Revolution, China has been through a highly unstable series of economic policy phases, including the first five-year plan period marked by the "General Transitional Policy", the second five-year plan period characterized by the "Great Leap Forward", the economic readjustment period following the failure of the "Great Leap Forward", and the Cultural Revolution period of confusion.
-Apparently, China cannot afford to experience all this instability again.
-Today, China is in a position to participate fully in international affairs while at home the people can no longer be enthused by Mao Ze-dong type of revolution envisaging an utopia in poverty.
-Under these circumstances, China can only hope to ensure the success of the Revolution by bolstering it with material wealth rather than ideological or moral strength through the implementation of a full-scale economic construction program.

-Thus, China today has no alternative but to walk the long way toward an open society by carrying out the Four Modernizations program whatever difficulties it may involve, and whatever vicissitudes may be in store for China in that direction.
+Apart from the economic rehabilitation period immediately following the revolution, China has been through a highly unstable series of economic policy phases, including the first five year plan period marked by the "General Transitional Policy," the second five year plan period characterized by the "Great Leap Forward," the economic readjustment period following the failure of the "Great Leap Forward," and the period of confusion during the Cultural Revolution.
+Clearly, China cannot afford to undergo all this instability again.
+Today, China is in a position to participate fully in international affairs, while at home the people can no longer be enthused by the Mao Tse-tung type of revolution, envisaging an utopia in poverty.
+Under these circumstances, China can only hope to ensure the success of the revolution by bolstering it with material wealth rather than ideological or moral strength through the implementation of a full-scale economic construction program.
+Thus, China today has no alternative but to walk the long way toward an open society by carrying out the Four Modernizations program, whatever difficulties that may involve and whatever vicissitudes may lie ahead.